Michiel-VandeVelde/devenv/README.md

 ## Requirements

+- Docker (or another OCI-compatible container runtime such as Podman)
+- An IDE with Dev Container support, such as:
+  - Visual Studio Code with the **Dev Containers** extension
+  - PyCharm Professional with Dev Containers support
 - [Copier](https://copier.readthedocs.io/en/latest/#installation) 9 or newer
   (`pipx install copier` / `uv tool install copier` / `brew install copier`)
 - Git 2.27 or newer